-The Return To Golf program, operated and funded by the Northern Ohio Golf Association Charities & Foundation, is a highly successful rehabilitation-based fitness program for golfers with disabilities.
-In 2002, Return To Golf began with the simple goal of using the game of golf as a means to help disabled golfers become more active, both on and off the course.
-Learn more at returntogolf.org or complete the "Request Information" form (right).
+The Turn, is a highly successful rehabilitation-based fitness program for golfers with disabilities.
+In 2002, Return To Golf (now The Turn)began with the simple goal of using the game of golf as a means to help disabled golfers become more active, both on and off the course.
+Learn more at jointheturn.org or complete the "Request Information" form (right).

-To date, Return To Golf has served more than 250 participants and is constantly growing.
+To date, The Turn has served more than 250 participants and is constantly growing.
 Participants vary by age and golfing experience.
 These individuals represent a broad range of physical disabilities including stroke survivors, amputees, traumatic brain injuries, blindness, arthritis, cerebral palsy and more.
-Local organizations like Youth Challenge, Veterans Hospital, Cleveland Sight Center and Hanson House also utilize the Return To Golf facilities.
+Local organizations like Youth Challenge, Veterans Hospital, Cleveland Sight Center and Hanson House also utilize the The Turn facilities.

-Return To Golf participants have the opportunity to participate in weekly golf activities, including PGA Professional instruction and the Return To Golf league.
+The Turn participants have the opportunity to participate in weekly golf activities, including PGA Professional instruction and The Turn league.
 Through a partnership with the Cleveland Clinic, each session participants have access to a physical therapist.
 This golf-rehabilitation improves their golf game, but more importantly, maximizes their ability to perform the activities of daily living we take for granted.

-Today, the Return To Golf program is flourishing beyond expectations.
-In 2011, Return To Golf participants played more than 1,200 rounds of golf at the North Olmsted Golf Club.
+Today, the The Turn is flourishing beyond expectations.
+In 2011, The Turn participants played more than 1,200 rounds of golf at the North Olmsted Golf Club.
 In 2012, the facilities were renovated to create a unique indoor enviroment that allows for year-round golf and wellness to occur in one location.